 When you file an appeal to contest your benefits denial, your case will be automatically forwarded to a different state agency called the California Unemployment Insurance Appeals Board (CUIAB).
 The CUIAB governs the appeals process and allows unemployment appeal claimants to appear at a hearing before an administrative law judge.
 In Orange County, the CUIAB conducts it's hearings at the main office located in La Palma and the offsite facility located in Santa Ana.

-About a month after submitting your appeal form to the EDD, the CUIAB will send you a Notice of Hearing which will indicate the date, time, location, and issues which will be considered at your hearing.
+About a month after submitting your appeal form, the CUIAB will send you a Notice of Hearing which will indicate the date, time, location, and issues which will be considered at your hearing.
 Your Notice of Hearing will also indicate the judge that you have been assigned as well as whether your former employer will also be attending the hearing.

 We have extensive experience representing former employees at appeal hearings at both the La Palma office as well as the Santa Ana office.
 Our Orange County unemployment lawyer has appeared before nearly every unemployment appeal judge in Orange County.
 This makes it very helpful as we know what to expect from each individual appearance that we take on.

 Unfortunately, not everyone has good facts for an appeal and we therefore screen each one of our callers for what we believe are good facts for an appeal.
 We simply do not take on clients if we don’t like their facts.
 It’s a brutal system but it allows us to keep our clients as happy as possible because we provide them with realistic expectations and goals.

 When you call for your free phone consultation from our unemployment attorney in Orange County, California you will see for yourself that you won’t be misled whatsoever if we don’t think your facts are appropriate for an appeal.
 Our candor and honesty cannot be matched as we turn away potential business on a daily basis in order to preserve the integrity of our screening system.